Fellini Museum

 The Fellini Museum is a museum in Rimini, Italy, dedicated to Rimini-born film director Federico Fellini.
-It comprises three locations in Rimini's historic town center: the interior of the Castel Sismondo, a medieval castle; the Fulgor Palace, which houses a cinema; and the Piazza Malatesta, a plaza located outside the castle.
+It comprises three locations in Rimini's historic town center: the interior of the Castel Sismondo, a medieval castle; the Fulgor Palace, which houses a cinema; and Piazza Malatesta, the square located outside the castle.
 The museum was inaugurated on 19 August 2021.

 Exhibitions

 The Fellini museum occupies three floors of the Castel Sismondo.
 Its collection includes many of Fellini's drawings, music scores by Fellini's collaborator Nino Rota, alongside photos and clips from various films, and various costumes.
 The museum also houses a giant sculpture of Anita Ekberg's character Sylvia from La dolce vita and several cinematography exhibitions.
 The plaza outside the castle, also called the Piazza dei Sogni (plaza of dreams), features a fountain that sprays mist every half hour, alluding to the Rimini fog depicted in several Fellini films.

 Fellini films are shown in rotation at the Cinemino, a cinema located on the ground floor of the Fulgor Palace.
 The remainder of the building, comprising its upper three floors, features exhibits such as artwork and additional memorabilia, along with a digital archive and other research materials.
 A golden rhinoceros sculpture, which appeared in And the Ship Sails On (E la nave va), is on display at the Piazzetta San Martino outside the Fulgor Palace.